Ghaznavid–Hindu Shahi Wars: Battle of Nandana (1014)

 According to Tarikh-i guzida, the Shahis stopped sending tribute and become rebellious.
 Mahmud marched from Ghazna in 1013 AD but was forced to return because of heavy snow falls.
 He started again in 1014 AD during spring and marched to Nandana.
 Trilocanapala (Note: Trilocanapala's name is often misread as Brahmanpala in Muslim sources.) learned the intentions of Mahmud, so he put his son Bhimpala incharge of fort and hurried to Kashmir for seeking help.
+He received detachment from Sangramaraja of the Lohara dynasty led by his prime Tunga.

 Bhimapala took up his position in a narrow pass and ordered some lines of elephants to strengthen fort.
 Mahmud spread his warriors and Afghans spearmen around to provoke Shahis into action.
 It took him some days before he could lure Hindu's detachment into plain and then put it to rout.
 Bhimapala received fresh troops.
 Believing in his superior numerical forces, he left his plans and position and began to give battle in open.
 Bhimapala ordered the charge of elephants but sharpshooter of Ghaznavids poured showers of arrows on their trunks and eyes.
 It cause panic in elephants and Hindus position was broken down.
 Bhima survived the battle and escaped.
 Mahmud entered the fort captured booty, elephants and some valuable goods.

 Conflicts with Trilocanapala

-Battle of River Tausi (1014)
+Battle of the River Tausi (1014)

 Nandana was captured and put in charge of Sarugh.
 Mahmud headed for Kashmir to punish fugitive king Trilocanapala.
 Trilocanapala took up his position on the left bank of the Tausi (modern Tohi).
 He was accompanied by Tunga, commander of Kashmir forces.
 At first Tunga defeated some of the detachment send by Mahmud.
 Becoming overconfident he threw all councils of Shahi and acted according to his own.
 He received the rude shock when ruler Mahmud, led personal attack against him.
 Despite hesitation he rushed but beaten back and fled for life.
 However, with three Kashmiri generals, Trilocanapal tried to retrieve the situation, but it was too late.
 Mahmud broke up the strength of Shahis by defeating.
 Trilocanapala suffered defeat and fled to hill.